All Episodes

 Forget party labels for just a second.

-Do the people that you know live like conservatives, or do they live like liberals?
+Do the people that you know live like conservatives or do they live like liberals?

 How do they actually live their lives?

-How are they raising their kids?
+The people that you know, how are they raising their kids?

 What do you talk to them about?